afkarxyz/YouTube-Streamer/README.md

 ![3WTY6vx7Fe](https://github.com/user-attachments/assets/4690bcf4-19a1-406f-a5af-ad292b076cba)

-**Function explanation**
+### Function explanation

 - If you leave the Rename field blank, it defaults to **“Streamer”**
 - If you leave the Loop field blank, it defaults to Unlimited
-- **Limited to 10 streams,** because the size per window is 480x350 with a 4x3 grid *(if you want more, please change it yourself in the .py code)*
+- **Limited to 10 streams,** because the size per window is 480x350 with a 4x4 grid *( if you want more, please change it yourself in the .py code )*

 ![image](https://github.com/user-attachments/assets/a0cda980-5d5e-480d-b6d0-f3f0d91e291f)

 ## Setup
-The .txt file, video file or ffmpeg.exe must be in the same directory, if you want to put it in a sub folder, it doesn't matter.
+The .txt file must be in the same directory as the video file or ffmpeg.
+The video file or ffmpeg.exe can be in a subfolder.

 1. The stream key must be put in a .txt file, for the name is up to you